 How can the Penn community be Involved

-To help advocate for your needs, ISSS is soliciting feedback from all international students, scholars, faculty, schools and departments with regard to:
+To help advocate for your needs, ISSS solicits feedback from all international students, scholars, faculty, schools and departments with regard to:

-- Challenges and concerns experienced when using their services
+Challenges and concerns experienced when using these services

 Recommendations for business process improvements for the agencies

 Personal anecdotes of exemplary service provided by the government service employees and staff